BJCaasenbrood/SorotokiCode/index.md

 ```

 # Getting started
 **Sorotoki** consists of a library of objected-oriented classes that simplify and accelerate the development of soft robotic modeling.
 The classes integrate perfectly with each other and fill many of the perceived gaps between scientific disciplines.
-For instance, mesh.lib and fem.lib provide numerical tools to deals with the continuum mechanical behavior of soft materials, whose material models can be integrated into the state-space description with the class model.lib.
+For instance, *Mesh()* and *Fem()* provide numerical tools to deals with the continuum mechanical behavior of soft materials, whose material models can be integrated into the state-space description with the class *Model()*.
+The four core Classes of Sorotoki are shown below:
 ```matlab
 % list of classes
 msh = Mesh();	 % meshing class